 Fortunately, there is a solution: The retailer or business owner can sell its single-user property to an investor, and then lease it back under a net lease agreement.
 This arrangement enables the business to gain full use of the working capital, while continuing to operate with virtually the same autonomy enjoyed as a property owner.

-Current net leased tenants include Southland Corporation (7-Eleven Stores), Kmart and Rite Aid, as well as dozens of other retail and industrial properties throughout the United States.
-For net leased property acquisition criteria, please contact Jay Anderson, Executive Vice President or Eric Lowenstein, CFO.
+Current net leased tenants include Southland Corporation (7-Eleven Stores), BJ's Wholesale Club and Rite Aid, as well as dozens of other retail and industrial properties throughout the United States.
+For net leased property acquisition criteria, please contact Eric Lowenstein, CFO.